 Loans Canada is pleased to announce it placed No. 131 on the 2022 Report on Business ranking of Canada’s Top Growing Companies.

-Canada truly is one of the best countries in the world to live.
-From the political freedom to the great job opportunities, there are tons of reasons that people immigrate to this amazing country every year.
+Canada truly is one of the best countries in the world to live in.
+From political freedom to great job opportunities, there are tons of reasons that people immigrate to this amazing country every year.

 Can you get a credit card in Canada if you don’t have a job?
 Click here to find out.

 In fact, approximately 250,000 immigrants obtain their permanent residency in Canada each year, on average.
 If you’re moving to Canada, there is plenty for you to do to acquaint yourself with this new country and settle down.
 In order to take advantage of the many benefits that Canada has to offer and obtain a job on new soil, there are specific documents you’ll require and services to tap into to get your life started as a Canadian resident.

 Before you even leave your country and touch down on Canadian soil, there are a few key pieces of paperwork that you’ll need.